Poly Inc.: Acquisitions of Poly

 In 2016, telecommunications executive Mary McDowell was named as its chief executive officer.
 On April 15, 2016, Polycom announced that rival Mitel Networks would purchase them for $1.96 billion.
 As Mitel, a smaller company based in Ottawa, Ontario, Canada, paid a lower tax rate, the acquisition would have been an example of tax inversion, where a smaller company purchases a larger company in order to provide the combined larger corporate entity with the tax benefits of the smaller company's location.
 In July 2016, the Mitel deal was scrapped in favor of an all-cash offer from New York City–based private equity firm Siris Capital Group.
 Siris acquired Polycom for $1.7 billion.

 In 2017, Polycom had revenues of $1.1 billion.
 On March 28, 2018, Plantronics announced that it would acquire Polycom for approximately $2 billion.
 On December 27, 2018, Plantronics agreed to pay $36 million to settle a bribery investigation connected to Polycom.
 The United States Justice Department declined to bring criminal charges for misconduct that allegedly occurred between 2006 and 2014, citing Polycom's voluntary disclosure.

-On March 28, 2022 HP Inc. announced their acquisition of Poly from Plantronics, completed in August of 2022 with a total transaction value of $3.3 billion, including debt.
+On March 28, 2022 HP Inc. announced their acquisition of Poly, completed in August 2022 with a total transaction value of $3.3 billion, including debt.